AI Bias in Credit & Loan Processing: Is AI Biased When Assessing Credit Worthiness?

 With the advent of artificial intelligence (AI) and machine learning (ML) in the financial sector, the landscape has dramatically transformed.
 Now, staff can focus on specifically flagged cases, while the institution enjoys reduced operational costs and increased revenue through an efficient, internet-based solution accessible to all.

 However, this integration of AI into decisioning processes is not without its challenges.
-The technology, novel and still evolving, has introduced new risks such as algorithmic hallucinations, false flaggings, and biases—sparking significant ethical concerns and motivating financial institutions to actively seek solutions to mitigate these biases.
+The technology, novel and still evolving, has introduced new risks such as algorithmic hallucinations, false flaggings, and biases—sparking significant ethical concerns and motivating financial companies to actively seek solutions to mitigate these biases.

 Why is preventing AI Bias so important?